-Many individuals with large followings on social media are being called upon to use their voice to spread real, important and authentic content.
+Many individuals with large followings on social media are being called upon to use their voice to spread their brand message through real, important and authentic content.

 As a marketer, pandemic preparation is likely not a scenario you’ve even run through in your mind.
 In light of today’s global pandemic, Find Your Influence understands that brands are faced with the challenge of how to create authentic, digital content in light of COVID-19 and sending an appropriate brand message.

 Find Your Influence offers the following five approaches to help shift your brand message while still being effective with your content marketing and influencer marketing strategies.